 For the remainder of this section, as well as Sections 3.2 and 3.3, we will focus on approximation in value space schemes, where the approximate cost functions are selected from a parametric class of functions $\tilde{J}k(x_k, r_k)$ that for each k, depend on the current state x_k and a vector $r_k = (r{1,k}, \ldots, r{m_k,k})$ of m_k "tunable" scalar parameters.
-By adjusting the parameters, one can change the "shape" of \tilde{J}k so that it is a reasonably good approximation to some target function, usually the true optimal cost-to-go function J_k^ , or the cost-to-go function $J{k,\pi}$ of some policy π .
-The class of functions $\tilde{J}k(x_k, r_k)$ is called an approximation architecture, and the process of choosing the parameter vectors r_k is commonly called training or tuning the architecture.
+By adjusting these parameters, the "shape" of \tilde{J}k can be adjusted to closely approximate a target function, typically the true optimal cost-to-go function J_k^ or the cost-to-go function J_k , π of a given policy π .
+The class of functions $\tilde{J}k(x_k, r_k)$ is called an approximation architecture, and the process of choosing the parameter vectors r_k is known as training or tuning the architecture.
 We will focus initially on approximation of cost functions, hence the use of the \tilde{J}k notation.
 In Section 3.4 we will consider the other major use of parametric approximation architectures, of the form $\tilde{\mu}k(x_k, r_k)$, where the target function is a control function μ_k that is part of some policy.

 The simplest training approach for parametric architectures is to do some form of semi-exhaustive or semi-random search in the space of parameter vectors and adopt the parameters that result in best performance of the associated one-step lookahead controller (according to some criterion).
-There are methods of this type that have been used primarily in cases where the number of parameters is relatively small.
+Such methods are mainly practical when the number of parameters is relatively small.

-Random search and Bayesian optimization methods have also been used to tune hyperparameters of an approximation architecture; for example, the number of layers in a neural network, or the number of clusters in the context of partitioning discrete spaces into clusters, etc. We refer to the research literature for further discussion.
+Random search and Bayesian optimization methods have also been used to tune hyperparameters of an approximation architecture.
+Examples include determining the number of layers in a neural network or selecting the number of clusters when partitioning discrete spaces.
+For further details on these methods, we refer to the research literature.

-Other systematic approaches are based on numerical optimization, such as a least squares fit that aims to match the cost approximation produced by the architecture to a "training set," i.e., a large number of pairs of state and cost values that are obtained through some form of sampling process.
-Throughout Sections 3.1-3.3 we will focus primarily on this approach.
+More systematic training methods are based on numerical optimization, such as a least squares fit that seeks to match the architecture's cost approximation to a "training set," i.e., a large number of state and cost value pairs obtained through some form of sampling.
+In Sections 3.1-3.3 we will focus primarily on this approach.